renehorstmann/Pixelc/doc.md

 - ![img](doc/res2/button_delete.png)   delete the current kernel
 - ![img](doc/res2/button_from.png)   copy the current kernel as image into the canvas
   - will overwrite the full image (use undo to reset to the old)
-  - Good to edit the palatte in the canvas
+  - Good to edit the kernel in the canvas
 - ![img](doc/res2/button_to.png)  Create a new kernel from the current canvas image

 ### <a name="S-kernel__brush"></a>New Brush Size